Build Desktop Apps With Kotlin And Jetpack Compose For Desktop

 Getting started

 JDK 11 or later is required.
+The 'JAVA_HOME' environment variable should be set with the JDK path location.
 IntelliJ IDEA Community Edition or Ultimate Edition 20.2 or later are the preferred IDEs.
 Follow this tutorial if you need to install JDK 11 and IntelliJ IDEA.

 Download the Compose for Desktop project starter from the following link